scy-phy/droneDeprivation/README.md

 including Figure 8, Table 2, Table 3, Table 4, Table 5, Figure 13

 ## detection_eval folder
-constrains the data and scripts for the comparison with prior work detectors including the reulsts of Section 7.1
+contains the data and scripts for the comparison with prior work detectors including the reulsts of Section 7.1

 ## attack synthesis folder